Liquid369/blank/doc/README_windows.txt

 -----
 Unpack the files into a directory and run fls-qt.exe.

-fls Core is the original fls client and it builds the backbone of the network.
+FLITS Core is the original FLITS client and it builds the backbone of the network.
-However, it downloads and stores the entire history of fls transactions;
+However, it downloads and stores the entire history of FLITS transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.